 DePaul University > Admission & Aid > Financial Aid > Financial Aid Basics

-We’re not going to lie: The financial aid process is complicated.
-But we’re here to help define the terms, walk you through the steps and avoid the pitfalls.
+The financial aid process is complicated, but we’re here to help define the terms, walk you through the steps and avoid the pitfalls.

 You’ll automatically be considered for most types of aid when you complete the Free Application for Federal Student Aid (FAFSA).